versotile-org/tauri-runtime-verso/README.md

 For more, take a look at the [hello world example](examples/helloworld), or a more sophisticated [api example](examples/api) show casing how you can use [`react`](https://react.dev/) in it and how to bundle the versoview executable and resource directory with `tauri-cli`'s bundler feature so you can actually easily distribute your app

 Also, you can checkout the [documentation](https://versotile-org.github.io/tauri-runtime-verso/tauri_runtime_verso)

+### Common Problems

+#### No such file or directory on Linux

+This error means either the path you set through `set_verso_path` is wrong (this should not be a problem if you're using the `externalBin` setup from the [Usage](#usage)) or the `versoview` exectuable requires a more recent version of glibc that your system doesn't have, in this case, you'll need to either update your linux distro or build `versoview` yourself